LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 { \tight \fontsize{8.8}{10}\selectfont

 }

-A future query: ``Give me examples of popular data structures?'' will likely not match with the (embedded query) key ``How do I speed up my cache?'' --- the cosine similarity is 0.18\footnote{Based on OpenAI's \textsf{text-embedding-3-large}} --- but is likely to match with the response: ``Use data structures like B-trees \& Tries'' (similarity of 0.64) and can be rewritten by an inexpensive LLM to be more suitable for the new query.
-Thus, if desired, the application can also use responses (and other cached types) as keys, as they often provide more nuanced information than just the query.
+A future prompt: ``Give me examples of popular data structures?'' will likely not match with ``How do I speed up my cache?'' --- the cosine similarity is 0.18\footnote{Based on OpenAI's \textsf{text-embedding-3-large}} --- but is likely to match with the response : ``Use data structures like B-trees \& Tries'' (similarity of 0.64) and can be rewritten by a small model to be more suitable for the new prompt.
+Thus, the application can also use responses, and other cached types, as keys.
 This can be done as follows:

 { \tight \fontsize{8.8}{10}\selectfont

 }